cplumlee72/Work-Day-Scheduler/readme.md

-# 03 JavaScript: Password Generator
+# 05 Challenge: Workday Scheduler

 ## Description
 This is a simple workday calendar to be able to add and save events throoughout your day!
 Just follow the instruction below to get organized!